CS571/Spring22/schedule.md

 ### Midterm 1
-The first midterm exam will be held remotely <strong>Friday, March 11, 2022 from 7:15 PM until 8:45 PM</strong> via <strong>Zoom and Canvas</strong>.
+The first midterm exam will be held remotely on <strong>Friday, March 11, 2022 from 7:15 PM until 8:45 PM</strong> via <strong>Zoom and Canvas</strong>.
 All students, unless signed up for the alternative session or requested accommodations, are expected to attend the main session.

 <ul>
 <li>Details about the exam will be posted soon.</li>